pedmiston/forward-summit/1-intro/intro.md

 recompile, and all of the plots and stats are updated automatically.

 But here's the really radical point.
 I admit this is a little utopian, but I still believe it's possible.
-Because you sent your collaborators dynamic document, instead of asking you to plug in the new data, they can actually do it themselves. **Writing dynamic documents makes it easier for collaborators to interact with your code.**
+When you send your collaborators dynamic documents, instead of asking you to plug in the new data, they can actually do it themselves. **Writing dynamic documents makes it easier for collaborators to interact with your analysis.**
 -->

 # The parable of the only hypothesis

-A question from the audience:
+The inevitable question:

 > What happens if you include X / exclude Y?

 <!--